GoodforGod/slf4j-simple-logger/README.md

 [SLF4J](https://github.com/qos-ch/slf4j) based, simple, efficient logger.

-This logger is great for applications that use synchronous output or run in single-thread like command line applications or serverless applications.
+This logger is great for applications that use synchronous output or run in single-thread like command line applications or Serverless applications.

 Features:
 - Performance optimizations.